tcalmant/ipopo/website-ipopo/source/content/tutorial-ipopo.rst

                                  {"usable": True})
    incr2: Ready...

-   >>> # Set the first incrementer unusable : the injection will be updated.
+   >>> # Set the first incrementer unusable: the injection will be updated.
    >>> # As the injection is not optional, the consumer will be invalidated
    >>> # during the re-injection
    >>> consumer.svc.change(False)